Skip to content

-According to the 2004-2005 NATSIHS, health conditions 'as a result of an injury or accident' were reported more frequently by Indigenous people than by non-Indigenous people across all age-groups (except for the 0-14 years age-group) .
-Reporting of injury-caused health conditions increased substantially among Indigenous adults over the age of 25 years, and was highest in the 35-44 and 45-54 years age-groups.
+The most recent source of detailed information about injury among Indigenous people is the 2004-2005 NATSIHS, which found that health conditions 'as a result of an injury or accident' were reported more frequently by Indigenous people than by non-Indigenous people across all age-groups (except for the 0-14 years age-group) .19 Reporting of injury-caused health conditions increased substantially among Indigenous people over the age of 25 years, and was highest in the 35-44 and 45-54 years age-groups.
 Within these age-groups, 24% of Indigenous people reported a health condition as a result of an injury or accident.
 After age-adjustment, a long-term condition as a result of an injury or accident was 1.4 times more common for Indigenous people than for non-Indigenous people, with the ratio for males (1.5) being slightly higher than that for females (1.3).

 In view of the higher levels of health conditions reported as a result of an injury or accident among Indigenous than among non-Indigenous people, it is somewhat surprising that the proportion of Indigenous people who reported having had an injury in the four weeks prior to the 2004-2005 NATSIHS was slightly less than that for non-Indigenous people (15% compared with 19%) .
 Indigenous people were 2.8 times as likely as non-Indigenous people to report a recent injury that was the result of an attack by another person and 4.5 times as likely to report being under the influence of alcohol or other substances at the time of injury.

-According to the 2008 NATSISS, almost one-quarter (23%) of Indigenous people reported that they had been a victim of physical or threatened violence in the previous 12 months, a level similar to that reported for the 2002 NATSISS (24%) .
+In relation to violence, almost one-quarter (23%) of Indigenous people reported to the 2008 NATSISS that that they had been a victim of physical or threatened violence in the previous 12 months .
 Victimisation was higher among younger Indigenous people, with males and females aged 15-24 years having the highest reported proportions (29% and 31%, respectively) .
 Victimisation levels were highest among Indigenous people in the 15-24 years age-group across all levels of remoteness.
 For Indigenous males, victimisation was highest in major cities and remote/very remote areas (both 31%), followed by non-remote areas (28%) and regional areas (26%).
-Over 30% of Indigenous females experienced victimisation in all levels of remoteness.
+Across all levels of remoteness, more than 30% of Indigenous females experienced victimisation.

 According to the 2008 NATSISS, 74% of Indigenous people aged 15 years or over reported problems in their neighbourhood or community, with around one-quarter reporting family violence (25%) or assault (23%) .
 WA had the highest proportion of Indigenous people reporting family violence as a problem (34%), followed by the NT (32%).
 For assault, the NT had the highest proportion (31%), followed by WA (30%).
 Indigenous people living in remote areas reported family violence (38%) and assault (37%) more frequently than those living in non-remote areas (22% and 19%, respectively).

-Detailed information on Indigenous injury-related hospitalisation is not available for 2010-11, but in the two-year period from July 2008 to June 2010, age-standardised hospitalisation rates for injury for Indigenous males (52 per 1,000) and females (42 per 1,000) living in NSW, Vic, Qld, WA, SA and the NT were two times the rate for non-Indigenous males and females .
+Detailed information on Indigenous injury-related hospitalisation is not available for 2011-12, but in the two-year period July 2008 to June 2010, age-standardised hospitalisation rates for injury for Indigenous males (52 per 1,000) and females (42 per 1,000) living in NSW, Vic, Qld, WA, SA and the NT were twice those for non-Indigenous males and females .